Skip to main content

 When using this product:

-• Allergic reactions: AMELUZ® may cause allergic reactions before photodynamic therapy.
-AMELUZ® should be washed off and suitable treatment started.
-The allergic reactions can potentially include severe courses like sudden, severe allergic reaction with breathing difficulty, swelling, lightheadedness, fast heartbeat, sweating and loss of consciousness.
+• Allergic Reactions: AMELUZ® may cause allergic reactions before photodynamic therapy.
+AMELUZ® should be washed off, and suitable treatment started.
+The allergic reactions can potentially include severe courses like sudden, severe allergic reaction with breathing difficulty, swelling, lightheadedness, fast heartbeat, sweating, and loss of consciousness.

 • Transient Amnestic Episodes: Photodynamic therapy may cause transient amnestic episodes (temporary loss of memory).
 If observed, the therapy must be stopped immediately.
 If observed after treatment, contact your health care provider.